zenopie/secretai-js-sdk/README.md

 // Define messages to send to the AI const messages = [
-    { role: 'system', content: 'You are a helpful assistant that translates English to French.' }, { role: 'user', content: 'I love programming.' }
+    { role: 'system', content: 'You are a helpful assistant that translates English to Spanish.' }, { role: 'user', content: 'I love programming.' }
 ];